 What is a Variable Annuity?

-A variable annuity is an investment vehicle with two phases.
-The first phase, the accumulation phase, allows investments to be made in sub-accounts that operate in a way similar to mutual funds.
-These investments in the sub-accounts may be allocated to different types of mutual funds, such as an equity or bond mutual fund.
+The investment vehicle takes place in two main phases.
+First, the accumulation of funds can be made in sub-accounts that operate in a way similar to mutual funds.
+Second, the investments can then be allocated to different types of mutual funds, such as equities or bonds.